kisstp2006/Fluxion-Js/README.md

 ![Fluxion_bar](https://github.com/user-attachments/assets/32c05373-d596-4e6e-ab70-ce3072a74424)

 A web-based game framework focusing on simplicity and performance while maintaining stability.
+## WIP Framework
+ This means the API can change at anytime new project breaking features can come at any release.
+---
 ## Project Overview

 FulxionJs is a JavaScript framework designed specifically for creating lightweight and high-performance games.
 The framework emphasizes minimalism in code structure, making it easy to use while still providing robust features for complex applications.